Thoorium/kubernetes-local-cluster-flannel-metallb-traefik/README.md

 ```

 ## 9. Deploy an app (Optionnal)
-This uses the cheese demo from traefik.
+Based on the cheese demo from traefik.
 `Source https://docs.traefik.io/user-guide/kubernetes`

 Create the cheese namespace.